Acts 23

 Notice the gesture: the chief captain "took him by the hand."
 It is a small detail, but it shows respect.
 The chief captain does not interrogate the boy harshly.
 He takes him aside privately and asks him directly.
 The boy is treated as a credible witness.
 And his information is immediately acted upon.
 Rome's bureaucracy, for all its corruption and cruelty, has a certain procedural integrity.
 A witness is heard.
 A threat is assessed.
 The prisoner is protected.

 Lysias' letter to the governor Felix is a masterpiece of administrative realism.
-He reports the facts: the Jews seized Paul, I rescues him, I questioned him, he is accused of religious matters only, the Jews are plotting his assassination.
-He does not embellish.
-He does not make a case for Paul's innocence or guilt.
-He simply states the situation and leaves the decision to Felix.
+He reports the facts: the Jews seized Paul, I rescued him, I questioned him, he is accused of religious matters only, the Jews are plotting his assassination.
+He states the situation plainly and leaves the decision to Felix.
 It is bureaucracy functioning exactly as it is supposed to: transfer the prisoner, present the accusations, let the governor decide.

 Acts 23:31-35Arrived at the Governor's Palace